 There are variations in our alignment to the 24-hour circadian rhythm.
-In other words, our internal clocks aren’t identical, as our bodies operate in their own unique rhythms.
-This means that among other, we all don’t get sleepy or hungry at the same time.
+In other words, our internal clocks aren’t identical – our bodies operate in their own unique rhythms.
+This means that, among other things, we all don’t get sleepy or hungry at the same time.

 Some people operate with a slightly faster paced rhythm than the 24-hour cycle, and others have internal clocks that are a bit slower than the 24-hour cycle.
 This is another way of saying their circadian alignment differs.

 Our alignment to the circadian rhythm is called chronotype.
-For example, the slightly faster paced individuals are often referred to as “morning people”, brisk, attentive and ready to go at dawn, whereas the slower paced are often referred to as “evening people”, reaching their peak performance at dusk.
+For example, the slightly faster-paced individuals are often referred to as “morning people” – brisk, attentive and ready to go at dawn – whereas the slower-paced ones are often referred to as “evening people”, reaching their peak performance at dusk.

-As there are people with different heights and weights, there are also people with different chronotypes.
-According to research, chronotype seems to be much about genetics.
+Similarly to how people have different heights and weights, people also have different chronotypes.
+According to research, chronotype seems to be related to genetics.
 While circadian alignment can change a bit according to age, overall, it’s something we’re born with.